gojiplus/ttmm/README.md

 * **Hotspot detection** and complexity analysis
 * **Natural language search** over code symbols

 The app is designed to run on [Streamlit Community Cloud](https://streamlit.io/cloud) – simply push this repository to GitHub and deploy the app by pointing to `app/app.py`.
+The `requirements.txt` file ensures all dependencies (including OpenAI) are automatically installed.

 ## Development & tests